phantomVK/phantomvk.github.io/_drafts/2018-11-01-EventBus_3_ThreadMode.md

  */
 public enum ThreadMode {
     /**
      * Subscriber will be called directly in the same thread, which is posting the event.
 This is the default.
-Event delivery
+Evewnt delivery
      * implies the least overhead because it avoids thread switching completely.
 Thus this is the recommended mode for
      * simple tasks that are known to complete in a very short time without requiring the main thread.
 Event handlers
      * using this mode must return quickly to avoid blocking the posting thread, which may be the main thread.